With our humanitarian work we oppose the Russian aggression

 CURRENT PROJECTS

 Our field of activity is various.
-We are permanently stationed in the Donbass region, have our central office in Kiev and volunteers who support us worldwide.
+We are permanently stationed in the Donbass region, have our central office in Kyiv and volunteers who support us worldwide.
 This allows us to approach many projects simultaneously.
 We evacuate civilians from the combat zones and provide them with medium- and long-term shelter.
 We also deliver humanitarian aid to areas where conventional supplies are no longer available and train the local population to deal with medical emergencies.
 But we are also taking cultural action beyond the war: With our art camp for example, we help children and young people to overcome their traumatic experiences.

 TAKE A LOOK AT